Bilateral Salpingo-Oophorectomy (BSO) In Cleveland

 If you suffer from ovarian cysts or at high risk for ovarian cancer, your healthcare provider may recommend a bilateral salpingo-oophorectomy (BSO).

 A bilateral salpingo-oophorectomy is a minimally invasive surgery to remove your ovaries and fallopian tubes.
 Though minimally invasive, the type of BSO surgery you receive will determine your recovery time.
-If you are interested in receiving a bilateral salpingo-oophorectomy in Cleveland, speak with our caring gynecologist about your questions and concerns.
+If

 What is a Bilateral Salpingo-Oophorectomy?